 IV.
 Student Support & Judicial Affairs coordinates review and development of student-related policies, including:

 - reviewing, updating, and implementing the Administration of Student

 Discipline (the campus disciplinary procedure manual), as well as campus

-V. Student Judicial Affairs helps coordinate responses to student-related emergencies by:
+V. Student Support & Judicial Affairs helps coordinate responses to student-related emergencies by:

-- serving with other key units (Police, Psychological Services, Student Housing and Campus Violence Prevention) on the Student Crisis Response Team, and
+- serving with other key units (Police, Counseling Services, Student Housing and Campus Violence Prevention) on the Students of Concern Response Team, and

 - developing, evaluating, and implementing protocols for dangerous situations such as those involving threats (including threats of self-harm), assault, stalking, drug abuse, and/or other crimes or high-risk behaviors.